-Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, 2016, 2019, and 2021.
+Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, 2016, 2019, 2021, 2024, and Excel in Microsoft 365.
 If you are using an earlier version (Excel 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Excel, click here: Displaying Letter Grades.

 Displaying Letter Grades